DevShiftTeam/APIShift/README.md

 # APIShift Engine
 </div>

-APIShift is a platform with a set of helpful tools for building your own API/server with a configurable architecture that lets you implement whatever type of style you want, whether it'll be REST, SOAP or your own monster you wish to implement.
-The environment which APIShift sets you, gives you flexibility and control over the following concept:
+APIShift provides a platform with pre-made tools, structure and workflow that can become any API or back-end you want.
+You can implement architectures from REST, SOAP or your own application specific implementation.
+The main idea is to allow developers to build a back-end for any site and application much faster and easier using a simple, extendable and agile architecture and workflow.
+APIShift is made with performance an efficiency in mind, the platform hides a lot of implementation details and provides data access optimization tools to make you access your data much faster during run-time.

+The system separates and operates the following areas of your back-end:
- * **Requests**: Develop your own requests & their responses with a helpful and configurable set of tools, and a ready to use workflow set up for you. (*Status*: **``Ready``**)
+ * **Requests**: Develop your own requests & their responses with a helpful and configurable set of tools, and a ready to use efficient workflow set up for you. (*Status*: **``Ready``**)
  * **Session**: Manage the sessions, their different states, roles, life-cycle and data during run-time with a simple interface. (*Status*: **``Development``**)
  * **Database**: Manage data & structures in different databases using an interface that lets you automate and manage multiple databases and types of databases. (*Status*: **``Development`` ``Planning``**)
- * **Algorithms**: Creating logical procedures using a graph-based UI or your own code to define procedures and attach them to different areas of the code/other procedures/lifecycle of your application using our interface. (*Status*: **``Development`` ``Planning``**)
  * **Authorize**: Buid your unique authorization processes and attach them to any part of your system easily. (*Status*: **``Development`` ``Planning``**)
+ * **Procedures**: Create logical procedures using a graph-based UI or your own code to define procedures and attach them to different areas of the code/other procedures/lifecycle of your application using our interface.
+The graphs are translated into a special graph database representation which then compiles in run-time when called, it is highly efficient in memory and speed. (*Status*: **``Development`` ``Planning``**)
- * **Analyze**: Track anything you want in your system and collect data about it, then create your own analyzation tools or use our pre-made tools to present data and conclusions about the system and how it functions. (*Status*: **``Planning``**)
+ * **Analyze**: Track anything you want in your system and collect data about it, then create your own analyzation tools or use our pre-made tools to present data and conclusions about the system, how it functions, its users and much more. (*Status*: **``Planning``**)

 If you want, you can use your own tools, dependencies and modifications, the architecture lets you add on top of it whatever you want to integrate and use.